ajuton-ens/CourseVoituresAutonomesSaclay/docs/index.en.md

 # Paris-Saclay Autonomous Car Race

-Since 2020, the event has welcomed teams of students (from IUTs, engineering schools, universities) for a 1/10th scale autonomous car race, in a friendly and collaborative spirit.
+Since 2020, the event has welcomed teams of students (from IUTs, engineer schools, universities) for a 1/10th scale autonomous car race, in a friendly and collaborative spirit.
 The prospect of final victory does not prevent teams from helping each other throughout the year with the aim of making collective progress.

 The 1/10th scale autonomous cars are a fantastic platform for hands-on experimentation with artificial intelligence.
 Reinforcement learning, supervised learning, imitation learning, unsupervised learning—AI in all its forms meets in Saclay every April.